 What kind of oil change do I need for my Toyota Corolla?

-- Driving Conditions: If you frequently drive in extreme temperatures, heavy traffic, or dusty environments, you may need oil with specific additives to handle these conditions.
+- Driving Conditions: If you frequently tow heavy loads, drive in extreme temperatures, or engage in high-performance driving, you may need to use a higher-quality synthetic oil to ensure proper lubrication and engine protection.

 How often does a Toyota Corolla need an oil change?